Nichole Berg starts climate justice work in PPS in first-of-its-kind position11/26/2019

-She expanded her world through grants that allowed her to travel to learn about First Nations communities, including Olmec and Mayan civilizations in Mexico, and the Ancestral Puebloans of Mesa Verde in the Badlands of South Dakota.
+She expanded her world through grants that allowed her to travel to learn about First Nations communities, including Olmec and Mayan civilizations in Mexico and the Ancestral Puebloans in Mesa Verde, and learned about Lakota history, culture and connection to place in the Badlands of South Dakota.
 Five years ago, Berg received a National Geographic Grosvenor Teacher Fellowship that allowed her to travel to Antarctica, where she saw firsthand the effects of climate change, including the impact on penguin populations, overfishing of krill and a rare summer snowstorm.

 “It really opened my eyes to the climate crisis and helped me understand why we should be concerned about climate change,” she said.